wjzhengsh/keymgmt/keyprotect_states.md

   </tr>
   <tr>
     <td>Pre-activation</td>
     <td>Keys are initially created in the <i>pre-activation</i> state.
-Other than for proof-of-possession or key confirmation purposes, a pre-active key cannot be used to cryptographically protect data.</td>
+A pre-active key cannot be used to cryptographically protect data.</td>
   </tr>
   <tr>
     <td>Active</td>